NMES vs. TENS: Which Unit Is Best for Your Back Pain?

 - Promote Safe Healing - Sprains, tears, and injuries create weak points in your body that are more prone to future injuries.
 NMES therapy allows your body to heal and retain strength and mobility without aggravating existing injuries or creating new ones.

-- Provides Lasting Pain Relief - Rather than just numbing the pain, NMES therapy helps strengthen muscle groups, providing you with the lasting strength to reduce pain over time.
+- Provides Lasting Pain Relief - Instead of just numbing the pain, NMES therapy helps strengthen muscle groups, providing lasting strength to reduce pain over time.

 - Reduce Muscle Spasms - NMES therapy safely controls muscle groups with electrical impulses, telling each muscle when it should contract.
 This can help normalize spasming muscles, helping them relax.